 Why is iced coffee more expensive than regular coffee?

-Remember all the tedious, mind-numbing that you're not avoiding by contracting out your iced coffee production?
+Remember all the tedious, mind-numbing work you're avoiding by contracting out your iced coffee production?
 Depending on where you are procuring your coffee, you are paying someone to a) pour the coffee on the ice b) filter the coffee directly onto the ice c) cold-brew the coffee because you can't wait 12 hours d) all, some, or none of the above.

 A bit, but the increased time and effort required to make it limits the profit gain.
 New York magazine's Kurt Soller spoke to coffee shop owners in New York City in 2012, and found that making iced coffee costs more than making regular coffee.

 Iced coffee requires, well, ice, and some smaller cafes have to rent their ice machines.
 Iced coffee is generally sold in plastic cups, which generally are more expensive than regular paper coffee cups, and people usually drink it with straws.
-"My paper costs, which include cups and straws, increase by about 20 percent," Jason Scherr, the owner of Think coffee, told Soller.
+"My paper costs, which include cups and straws, increase by about 20 percent," Jason Scherr, the owner of Think Coffee, told Soller.

 Another thing to consider is the weather.
 A nice spring day could really help out owners.
-"When we have a nice spring day early, we bump up about 10 percent from a ‘normal’ day ...
-Maybe an extra $200 to $400."
-Joe Rubinstein, owner of Joe coffee, told Soller.
+"When we have a nice spring day early, we bump up about 10 percent from a ‘normal’ day ... maybe an extra $200 to $400," Joe Rubinstein, owner of Joe Coffee, told Soller.

 Does iced coffee really cool you down?

 Dr. Ollie Jay from the University of Ottawa’s Thermal Ergonomics Laboratory thinks there is a major flaw with the data procured from these studies.
-He argues that when you ingest all that cold stuff, it sits in your stomach and is closer to the rectal thermometer.
+He argues that when you ingest all that cold stuff, it sits in your stomach, which is closer to the rectal thermometer.
 In short: the temperature drop might be exaggerated and your body might be colder closer to your butt than other parts.

 The main caveat is that your sweat has to evaporate.
-"If the extra sweat just drips on the ground, then you’re better off drinking a cold drink," he told the Globe and Mail.
+"If the extra sweat just drips on the ground, then you’re better off drinking a cold drink," Jay told the Globe and Mail.
 And if you are in a position where you have puddles of sweat dripping down off of you, you may have more serious problems than deciding what kind of coffee to get.

 Does iced coffee have more caffeine?

-Peter Giuliano, a barista and director of the Specialty Coffee Symposium is anti-cold brew on the basis of solubility.
+Peter Giuliano, a barista and director of the Specialty Coffee Symposium, is anti–cold brew on the basis of solubility.
 He writes on his blog that by the end of a cold brew, "many of the coffee solubles have never made it out of the grounds and into the liquid."
 That may include caffeine.
 There are, of course, ways to brew an iced coffee with hot water, which would preserve the caffeine and might render this debate moot.

 The last thing you have to take into is the ice.
 The ice displaces about four ounces of liquid, Soller found.
 So a 16-ounce iced coffee is more like a 12-ounce hot coffee, which means also means less caffeine.